jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 cryptocompare.com coinbase 4/5 binance 4.8/5.
 Quadriga (exits BTC to $CDN are very difficult exchange or banks fault?).
 Low trade volume (for example in Canada) lead to higher spreads (wider gaps in bid vs ask).

+## Contributing
+You can contribute to this project by reporting issues or bugs by creating a Github-Issue.
+To improve the code you can fork the project in github, create a branch, file a pull request against development.